You’re Working Way Too Hard.

 I can’t transform the world the way I really want to if I’m working 30-50 hours a week.
 I bet you can’t either.
 I can’t change the world in a big way if I can’t build foundations and invest in projects that could take 5-20 years to pay off.

-That’s why for several years, I’ve been quietly searching for an answer.
+That’s why I began quietly searching for an answer.
 How do I escape the limitations of my amazing, otherwise fun, Planet Perry “job”?

 Every one of my successful clients is also quietly searching for the exact same thing.